Throat Doctor & Specialist

 Learn How Our Throat Doctor & Specialist Improve Your Symptoms

 Chances are we have all experienced the most common symptom of throat problems at some point in our life, which is the basic sore throat.
 The most common cause of this throat pain is a benign viral infection and is nothing to worry about so long as it goes away in a week or so.
 Also, many times symptoms can be alleviated by at-home remedies.
 Another cause for throat discomfort is when small food particles called tonsiliths or tonsil stones can get caught in the small pits that form in the tonsils.
-Bacteria such as strep can infect tonsils and cause swollen tonsils and difficulty swallowing.
+Bacteria such as strep can infect tonsils and cause difficulty swallowing.
 Problems swallowing can be caused by enlarged tonsils or even silent acid reflux, and sometimes an enlarged thyroid gland can interfere with normal swallowing.
 Especially in children, inflammation of the throat can cause a barking cough called Croup which should be a cause of concern, and the child should be brought in for an evaluation.
 There are of course many more concerning causes of persistent throat problems, particularly in people who smoke.
 The important part is that if you have throat pain or trouble swallowing and the problem isn’t going away, you should seek the guidance of a medical professional.MAKE AN APPOINTMENT

 How Our Throat Doctor & Specialist Diagnoses Your Problem